 More and more people are making a move to healthier alternatives.
-And for refined sugars, we have maple syrup and honey.
+And as alternatives to refined sugars, we have maple syrup and honey.
 They don’t contain proteins or fiber and have little to no fat content.
 However, they don’t hold the same nutritional value.
 One has a higher glycemic index, one has more calories, and each features its own sets of vitamins and minerals with higher numbers of amino acids and antioxidants.
-Follow us into the discussion as we delve deeper into maple vs honey and determine the healthy one between the two.
+Follow us into the discussion as we delve deeper into maple syrup vs honey and determine the healthy one between the two.

-Processing Of Maple Syrup vs Honey
+Processing Of Maple Syrup Vs Honey

 Maple syrup and honey are natural alternatives to refined sugar.
 That, however, doesn’t mean they aren’t processed.
 Let’s look at each production process.

 The making of maple syrup is relatively easy.
 It involves two processes:

 - Evaporation and filtration